TiendaNube/api-docs/resources/discounts.md

 This operation will return an ID to the combination of the promotions and the current store.

 You should take into consideration that some values can&#39;t be updated after the creation.
-For more information about the API, please refer to [Discount API Docs](./api/discounts).
+For more information about the API, please refer to [Openapi.yml](https://raw.githubusercontent.com/TiendaNube/api-docs/master/resources/openapi/discounts/openapi.yml).

 ### Managing discounts<a name="managing-discounts"></a>